-The founders Rune Mai and Guðmundur Hreiðarsson show how unfitting circumstances that fintech startups may experience in the financial sector can be turned into an opportunity for creating a new state of the art.
-By building their Nordic API gateway, the founders have put an emphasis on developing their own technological foundation for pursuing their ideas.
+The founders Rune Mai and Guðmundur Hreiðarsson show how unfitting circumstances that fintech startups experience in the financial sector can be turned into an opportunity for creating a new state of the art.
+By building the Nordic API gateway, the founders have put an emphasis on developing their own technological foundation for pursuing their ideas.

 About the journey

 With the app Spiir, the founders aimed at creating financial awareness among young people by providing a solution that analyzes spending habits and automates the process of managing finances through the users’ behavioral data.
 In 2013, Spiir followed a request by its users to automate the process of entering data into the app and began their search for solutions to openly access and utilize their users’ bank data.
 This however turned out to be much harder than expected.
 Not having succeeded in convincing banks to share their customer’s data, the founders decided to find their own legal way to access data without needing the agreement of a bank: